Kinto/kinto-http.js/README.md

 ### The `safe` option explained

+## Safe creations

+When creating a new ressource, using the `safe` option will ensure the resource will be created only if it doesn't already exist on the server.

+## Safe updates

-Enabling this option will ensure remote resources are never overriden if they've been modified since we first received them, raising an `HTTP 412` response describing the conflict when that happens:
+If a `last_modified` property value is set in the resource object being updated or deleted, the `safe` option will ensure it won't be overriden if it's been modified on the server since that `last_modified` timestamp, raising an `HTTP 412` response describing the conflict when that happens:

 ```js
 const updatedRecord = {